Tag Archive for: forage

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-Weight loss in easy keepers can seem like an impossible task and is often the cause of frustration for owners.
+Weight loss in easy keepers can seem like an impossible task and is often the cause of frustration for owners, but feeding straw to your horse could be a potential solution.
 Despite a strict hay only diet, many easy keepers can still maintain their body condition.
 Owners are also faced with the dilemma of not restricting intake too much (to avoid colic) while trying not to add too much energy to the diet.
 A study published recently investigated the effectiveness of adding straw to ponies diets to assist with weight loss.
 The outcomes provide some hope of weight loss for those with easy keepers.

 This study looked at 40 native-type ponies at pasture in the UK over winter.
 The ponies were split into two groups; supplementary fed hay alone or a 50:50 ratio of hay and barley straw.
 The ponies were weighed regularly over a 4 month period.
 Over this period, all ponies in the straw fed group lost an average of 27kg.
 Only 3 of 15 ponies in the hay group lost weight, and overall the group gained weight (average +6kg).